lukepulaski/lukepulaski.github.io/its-always-sunny/its-always-sunny-main.md

 make an appearance, if an episode tries to make social commentary, etc. Before looking at any audience ratings, I will also rate each episode based on how much I remember enjoying it to see if there are any commonalities between what I love about IASIP and what the broader audience seems to enjoy.

-Having aired its pilot episode in 2005, IASIP has been torturing the airwaves with perhaps the most toxic cast of characters in modern sitcom history for nearly the literal duration of my lifetime.
-I can think of no better way to pay homage to it than to distill it down to a few tables, graphs, and charts, and put it under a microscope on 400,000x magnification.
+Having aired its pilot episode in 2005, IASIP has been infecting the airwaves with perhaps the most toxic cast of characters in modern sitcom history for nearly the literal duration of my lifetime, and I couldn't be happier about it.
+I can think of no better way to pay homage to this show than to distill it down to a few tables, graphs, and charts, and put it under a microscope on 400,000x magnification.

 Spoiler alert: I have rated the episodes and I think that "The Gang Gives Frank an Intervention" is the best.
 If you would like to voice your displeasure with my decision, free free to [email me](mailto:luke.pulaski@gmail.com) or [message me through LinkedIn](https://www.linkedin.com/in/luke-pulaski-437656200/).